New figures show biking boomed under COVID. Harry Mount was one of the millions who biked to work every day during the pandemic

-The bike shop Halfords has reported a massive increase in bike sales during the lockdown.
 The Mayor of London, Sadiq Khan, is reconfiguring the city's roads to accommodate a boom in biking during the post-lockdown period.
 And now the Government is backing the move to two wheels with grants for bike repair and subsidies on e-bikes.

 10 years ago, I got rid of my car - not for green reasons, I’m afraid, but to save time and reboot my emotional well-being.
 I found I was spending all my time sitting stationary in a metal box in Kentish Town, north London, where I live.